celesteh/SCInstallationWorkshop/Raspberry.md

 `Exec=/home/pi/Documents/where/you/put/your/code/installation.sh`
 `Type=application`

+Change the Exec line to your path and actually script name.
 This will tell the GUI to start your istallation. run the following commands:

 `mkdir ~/.config/autostart`
-`cp your\_installtion\_name.desktop ~/.config/autostart/`
+`cp your_installtion_name.desktop ~/.config/autostart/`

 ### Headless